ttu/ruuvitag-sensor/README.md

 #### 3. Get sensor data with observable streams (ReactiveX / RxPY)

 `RuuviTagReactive` is a reactive wrapper and background process for RuuviTagSensor `get_data`.
-Optional MAC address list can be passed on initializer and execution can be stopped with the stop function.
+An optional MAC address list can be passed on the initializer and execution can be stopped with the stop function.

 ```python
 from ruuvitag_sensor.ruuvi_rx import RuuviTagReactive